Padagotti: Soundtrack

 The soundtrack was composed by the duo of Viswanathan–Ramamoorthy, while the lyrics were written by Vaali.
 The song "Thottal Poo Malarum" is set in the Carnatic raga known as Suddhadhanyasi, and according to singer Charulatha Mani, this song "changed the outlook of this raga in films".
 It was later re-tuned by A. R. Rahman for the 2004 film New.
 The song "Tharaimel Pirakka" was composed in Bilaskhani Todi, a Hindustani raga.
 The song "Koduthadellam Koduthan" was originally written by Vaali for Paadhai Theriyudhu Paar (1960) which was rejected by the director of that film and later it was used in this film.
 Velumani felt the song "nicely captured MGR's characteristics" through the lyrics "Koduthadellam koduthan, Avan yaarukaaga koduthaan, Orutharukka koduthaan illai oorukaaga koduthaan" which translate to "He gave all that he gave, to whom did he give?
 Did he give for just one?
 No, he gave for everyone".
+The song "Naanoru Kuzhandhai" is based on Desh raga.

 "Thottal Poo Malarum" was included by The Hindu in their list Best of Vaali: From 1964–2013.

 Release and reception

-Padagotti was released on 3 November 1964, during that year's Diwali day.
+Padagotti was released on 3 November 1964, during that year's Diwali.
 Despite facing competition from other Diwali releases such as Navarathri and Muradan Muthu, it became commercially successful, running for over 100 days in theatres.
 The Indian Express wrote on 14 November 1964, "A bright piece of acting by Ramadas and P. L. Rai's excellent outdoor photography which bares the bountiful beauty of the backwaters of Kerala are the only two redeeming features of the film.
 But they are as much a consolation as having enjoyed the cool breeze during a day-long futile angling."
 Writing for Kalki, N. Ramakrishna gave the film a mixed review, calling the photography one of its few redeeming features.